A nonprofit advancing the arts for health & well-being

 Advocacy & Education

-Making the case — publicly, persistently, and with evidence — that the arts are a public health priority.
-Speeches, policy engagement, community education, professional training for healthcare workers, and every other platform that moves the needle.
+We make the case, publicly, persistently, and with evidence, that the arts are a public health priority.
+This means speeches, policy engagement, community education, professional training for healthcare workers, and every other platform that moves the needle.

 Pillar Two